HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 - [ ] Heading should be in blue color and paragraph should be in light grey. color.

-## 8. Contact us
+## 9. Contact us

 - This user story is developed on branch `home-contact-us`.

 > As a user I need to see a clear heading and description of the organization.

-- [ ] There should be a clear heading and description of the organization.
+- [ ] There should be a clear heading and small description for contact.

 ### Contact HTML

-- [ ] should be right below the Contact us.
+- should be right below the Contact us.
 - Should have small paragraph with description on the left half part while on the right half there should be the google map with location triggered.
 - Should have a form with the place to write Name, email address and message.